Nasal Congestion and Sinus Pressure: OTC Medicines

 Over-the-counter drugs can also play a role in controlling your symptoms.

-- Antihistamines and other allergy medicines.
+- Antihistamines.
 If allergies are behind your nasal congestion and sinus pressure, controlling them will help reduce your symptoms.
 Look for allergy medications that contain both an antihistamine to help relieve sniffling and sneezing along with a decongestant to help relieve congestion and sinus pressure.
+You may also find antihistamines in cold medicine, which can help a runny nose and sneezing.
+You'll usually find them in nighttime cold medicine because antihistamines can make you sleepy.
 Again, read and follow the label and talk to a health care provider or pharmacist.
 Also, in children, you should always use products intended for their age.

 - Pain relievers.
 Although they’re not helpful for nasal stuffiness, pain relievers like acetaminophen (Tylenol), ibuprofen (Advil, Motrin), and naproxen sodium (Aleve) can help ease the pain caused by sinus pressure.
 When taking any over-the-counter medication, be sure to read and follow the label closely and not to take more than the recommended dose.